mugentime/Punto-de-venta-con-automatizaci-n-de-base-de-datos/README.md

 This will:
 - Create an admin user (admin@conejonegro.com / admin123)
-- Add sample products for cafetería and refrigerador
+- Add sample products para cafetería y refrigerador
-- Set up the database indexes

 ### 5. Start the Server